ptomato/talks/tc39-2023-01/README.md

 ## Validation in mergeFields [#2466](https://github.com/tc39/proposal-temporal/issues/2466)

-(summary to be added after getting clarity on this issue in next week's champions meeting)
+(summary to be added after getting clarity on this issue in meeting of 01-26)

 ---